istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

 with HTTPS, as well as taking appropriate precautions such as using an internal load-balancer instead of a publicly-accessible endpoint and/or properly configuring firewall rules.

 Istio provides a way to expose cluster services externally via [Gateways](/docs/reference/config/networking/gateway/).
 You can configure an ingress gateway for the cluster-local Prometheus, providing external connectivity to the in-cluster Prometheus endpoint.

 For each cluster, you will need to follow the appropriate instructions from the [Remotely Accessing Telemetry Addons](/docs/tasks/observability/gateways/#option-1-secure-access-https) task.
 And you
 **SHOULD** establish secure (HTTPS) access.

-After that, you will need to configure your external Prometheus to access the cluster-local Prometheuses.
-This can be achieved with config like the following (replacing the gateway address and cluster name):
+After that, you will need to configure your external Prometheus to access the cluster-local Prometheus(es).
+This can be achieved with configuration like the following (replacing the gateway address and cluster name):

 {{< text yaml >}}